 4. Amphitheatre de Pula

-Famed for being the 6th largest Roman amphitheatre in the world, this first Century structure is a must for history buffs – and the views are absolutely breathtaking, too.
-You have an amazing vista of the harbour from these magnificent ruins, and you’ll feel the ghosts of spectators of the past as you clamber up the steps, which acted as seats for excited audiences of up to 20,000 people who witnessed all kinds of gladiatorial games and other Roman sports.
+Famed for being the 6th largest Roman amphitheatre in the world, this first Century structure is a must for history buffs.
+The views from here are absolutely breathtaking, too!
+You have an amazing vista of the harbour from these magnificent ruins.
+You’ll feel the ghosts of spectators of the past as you clamber up the steps, which acted as seats for excited audiences of up to 20,000 people.
+These huge audiences witnessed all kinds of gladiatorial games and other Roman sports.

 5. Dubrovnik Old Town

 The Old Town is undoubtedly one of the hottest spots in the city of Dubrovnik.
 Whether you want to do a spot of shopping on the Strada, sip a cold drink on a quaint patio, or visit an art gallery or museum, this is the place to do it.
 The town itself has a wonderful atmosphere like no other, full of medieval history – but with all the modern conveniences.
 In the summer, the streets here are vibrant with outdoor markets and impromptu performers, making for a very entertaining walk.

 And did you know?
 This is the town that served as the backdrop for Game of Thrones!
 Well, at least the scenes that featured King’s Landing.

 Croatia is one of Europe’s loveliest spots, with plenty of history and culture to immerse yourself in.
 No matter what you end up doing, it’s hard not to find historical tourism ideas in Croatia that you’ll really enjoy!

 - Dossier: Naturally Delicious Perfume Dupes - May 5, 2023